claudiachang27/stat390autoresearch/README.md

 - Each experiment must finish in < 60 seconds

 Search strategy:
-1. Start with baseline (LinearRegression)
+1. Start with baseline (LogisticRegression)
-2. Try regularized linear models (Ridge, Lasso, ElasticNet)
+2. Try feature engineering (PolynomialFeatures, interactions)
-3. Try feature engineering (PolynomialFeatures, interactions)
+3. Re-test LogisticRegression to see if it closes the gap with non-linear models
-4. Try tree ensembles (RandomForest, GradientBoosting, HistGradientBoosting)
+4. Try non-linear models (XGBoost and RandomForest) on engineered features
-5. Try hyperparameter tuning on the best model so far
+5. Hyperparameter tune the best model

 For each experiment:
 - Run: python run.py "<description>"